Menu

 A good photography website is a showcase for photos.
 Take inspiration from real-world photo galleries to design your digital photo gallery.

-Notice how galleries are uncluttered and how they use whitespace to distinctly display each photo — replicate that.
+Notice how galleries are uncluttered and how they use whitespace to distinctly display each photo.
+Replicate that!

 While a unique look and feel are important, exercise a bit of skepticism about photo galleries that are a little too unusual.
 For example, photo galleries that scroll horizontally (left to right) are unique but can be difficult for visitors to browse.